UlrichIvan/django_todos_list/readme.md

    python manage.py runserver
 ```

-- After running application, you can use it to manage your todo list with authentication.
+- After running application, you can use it to manage your todos list with authentication.

 if you have any questions or some needs, you can contact [me](https://www.linkedin.com/in/ulrich-chokomeny/) in linkedin platform by message.<br>